iepathos/reqs/README.md

 Must export GITHUB_TOKEN with permission to push to origin master for the git repo.
 If you just fork off github.com/iepathos/reqs and then use a personal access github token with repo permission you should be groovy.

+## Testing

+Cross-platform tests are executed using Vagrant [https://www.vagrantup.com/](https://www.vagrantup.com/) to define and manage Ubuntu, Fedora, and OSX virtual machines and execute reqs on example projects on those systems.

 ## Todo

 + refactor reqs code until it's beautiful